News

 Additionally, we have discovered more than 100 stone tablets made of limestone, sandstone, and granite, exclusively inscribed with the cartouches of Queen Hatshepsut, including her personal name ...

 Archaeologists unearthed roughly 1,500 decorated stone blocks that once made up part of Hatshepsut's valley temple.
-Ahmad Hasaballah / Getty Images Ancient Egypt was primarily ruled by men ...
+Ahmad Hasaballah / Getty Images Ancient Egypt was primarily ruled by men, with ...

 People visit newly unveiled archeological discoveries, including 4,000-year-old tombs of high-ranking officials and artwork from the time of Queen Hatshepsut, at an ancient necropolis in the famed ...